jeffzhang/docant/README.md

 * Hornetq
 * Hibernate (some section missing)
 * Spring (some section missing, so far "borrow" jboss jdocbook style)

+_Modify build.xml in target/release, uncomment to get more document files_

 Note
 ------